cornelcristea/py-challenge/README.md

-# py-challenge
-This repository contains some exercises made in Python programming language to improve some notions
+I found some exercices on internet about a mini challenge in Python and I started to work on this.
+The goal of this project is to improve notion abou Python.